Y0URD34TH/Project-GLD/LuaParams.md

 - `source` (string): The path to the compressed archive.
 - `destination` (string): The directory where the files will be extracted.
 - `deleteaftercomplete` (boolean): Whether to delete the compressed archive after extraction is complete.
+- `password` (string): This is optional, use if the file u want to extract is protected by an password.

 **Usage Example:**
 ```lua